-The course will be taught in lecture format over nine (9) lectures.
-These will cover the course material from a mainly a theoretical perspective, but also include some problem solving.
+The course SH2372 will be taught in lecture format over twelve (12) lectures.
+These will cover the course material from a mainly a theoretical perspective.
 The lectures are not compulsory.
+The course SI2372 is co-taught with SH2372 and material not included in the former will be noted.